chris10davies/MSDS692-Data-Science-Practicum/README.md

 ![alt text](images/sa_crosstab_tesla.png "sa_crosstab_tesla")

 Every rating for both companies has similar issues.
-Adjustments to the sentiment assignment code was attempted to improve the results, but unfortunately, always resulted in discrepancies.
+Adjustments to the sentiment assignment code were attempted to improve the results.
+Unfortunately, each attempt resulted in further discrepancies between rating and sentiment.

 ``` python
 # Code source: